How Much Salad Dressing To Buy For A Big Group – We Calculate The Exact Amounts For You

 There is nothing worse than a salad without enough dressing – I just hate that.

-The correct amount of salad dressing per person is 2 tablespoons for a side salad and 3 tablespoons for a main salad.
+The right amount of salad dressing per person is 2 tbs for a side sized salad and 3 tbs for a main sized salad.

 2. salad dressing is relatively cheap – so it is not going to cost much to over cater the quantity